lakith/SOLID-Principles/README.md

 * Both should depend on abstractions.
 <br/>
 Abstractions should not depend on details.
 Details should depend on abstractions.
 An important detail of this definition is, that high-level and low-level modules depend on the abstraction.
 The design principle does not just change the direction of the dependency, as you might have expected when you read its name for the first time.
 It splits the dependency between the high-level and low-level modules by introducing an abstraction between them.
-So in the end, you get two dependencies:
+So in the end, you get two dependencies
 <br/>
 * The high-level module depends on the abstraction.
 * The low-level depends on the same abstraction.